davebaol/angular-formio-editor/README.md

 - **options**<br/>
 The options have 3 properties, one for each tab of the component: `builder`, `json`, `renderer`.
 Open the spoilers to see the details.
-  - <details><summary><b>options.builder</b> :point_left:</summary>
+  - <details><summary><b>options.builder</b> 👈</summary>

     ```javascript
     {
       // Whether to hide the builder tab or not.
-Defaults to false
+Defaults to false.
       hideTab: false,
       // Specify if the builder is the active tab at component startup.
 Defaults to true.
       defaultTab: true,
-      // Whether to hide or not the embedded select to change the form display
+      // Whether to hide or not the embedded select to change the form display.
+Defaults to false.
       hideDisplaySelect: false,

       // Input and output arguments of the component <formio-builder>.